 Claudia TERAN ESCOBAR, Bolivian psychologist.
-After a bachelor's degree in Bolivia and a master's degree in applied and affective psychology in Switzerland, she is now a first-year doctoral student at the University of Grenoble-Alpes.
+After a bachelor's degree in Bolivia and a master's degree in applied and affective psychology in Switzerland, she is now a second-year doctoral student at the University of Grenoble-Alpes.
 Passionate about Behaviour Change research and its applications for health promotion and the promotion of ecological behaviour, she is part of the multidisciplinary project "MobilAir".

 Thesis title: InterMob: Randomized controlled trial targeting levers and barriers to change towards sustainable and active commuting